 SECTION 1.
 The right of all the inhabitants to one day in seven free from common labor for the purpose of rest and worship, shall be forever maintained in the laws of this commonwealth.
-SECTION 2.
-The Legislature shall regulate marriage and divorce by laws

-SECTION 2.
+Section 2.
 The Legislature shall regulate marriage and divorce by laws not inconsistent with the Christian religion; but divorces shall not be granted by the Legislature.

-SECOND READING OE FILES.
+SECOND READING OF FILES.